 The accompanying financial statements are prepared on the modified accrual basis of accounting.
-Revenues are recorded when measurable and available.
-The City considers all revenues reported in the governmental funds to be available if the revenues are generally collected within sixty days after year-end.
-Expenditures are recorded when the related liabilities are incurred.
+Revenues are generally recorded when measurable and available, and expenditures are recorded when the related liabilities are incurred.

 The accounting and financial reporting treatment applied to a fund is determined by its measurement focus.
 All governmental funds are accounted for using a "current financial resources" measurement focus, wherein only current assets and current liabilities generally are included on the balance sheets.
 Operating statements of governmental funds presents increases (revenues and other financing sources) and decreases (expenditures and other financing uses) in net current assets.